Welcome to your new home!

 - Ventilate cupboards, wardrobes and blocked chimneys.

 - Wipe down the windows and sills every morning.
 Wring out the cloth rather than drying it on a radiator.
-Condensation channels and sponge strips can be bought at any DIY store and they are simply fitted to windows to collect the condensation.

 - Do not block permanent ventilators.